 Ever since Qana closed, all of our attention has gone to Istanbul Grill and Bar.
 It’s fancier and the food is delicious; it’s just a little harder to get to as it’s in Sundance Square (which is great for any travelers).
 They have a few salads, veggies, hummuses, dips and breads that are fully vegan.
 Their service is good, wine list is good, and with it being right in the heart of Sundance Square, it’s the perfect place to hit up before an improv show at 4 Day Weekend or a night of jazz at Scat Lounge.
 Date night covered!

 We have a new vegan Mexican player in Fort Worth and it is Mariachi’s Dine-in and hot damn are their vegan tacos insane good.
 Get the jack fruit!
 They have a full bar, too with an extensive tequila collection.
-This is one of my favorite choices for Fort Worth vegan restaurants – just heads up, though, like so much of Fort Worth, this place closes on Sundays.
+This is one of my favorite choices for Fort Worth vegan restaurants – just heads up, though, like so much of Fort Worth, this place closes on Sundays and Mondays.

-Next best for vegan tacos and Mexican food is Belenty’s Love right by TCU.
+Next up for vegan tacos and Mexican food is Belenty’s Love right by TCU.
 Their food is fresh and has quite the kick to it.
 I no longer have to drive to Granbury for super fresh and delicious vegan Mexican food!

 Blue Sushi – if you even remotely like sushi you will love Blue!
 They have an extensive assortment of vegan rolls (Eden is my fave; Cowgirl and Thai Hippie are good, too), vegan apps (Brussels Sprouts and Edamame), a great tea selection, a beautiful, full-service bar, and vegan dessert – chocolate ganache mini bites with sorbet.
 You can’t go wrong here!
 They are right around the corner from Hanabi and Eddie V’s – a good place to go for wine and live lounge music for a date.